Ball Out 3x3

 Photo: Ball Out 3x3

-JD Ball Out 3×3 Tour Grand Finals ~ Saturday 12 & Sunday 13 August
+JD Ball Out 3×3 Tour Grand Finals ~ Saturday 16 and Sunday 17 August

-After a summer of short-format basketball which has taken in Birmingham, Essex and Manchester the 2023 JD Ball Out 3×3 Tour reaches its final destination in north London where all the junior and senior national titles will be decided.
+After a summer of short-format basketball which has taken in Manchester, Essex and Nottingham the JD Ball Out 3×3 Tour reaches its final destination in north London on the weekend of Saturday 17 to Sunday 18 August.
+All the junior and senior national titles will be decided.

-In all there have been six qualifying events with Ball out 3×3 and Basketball England once again teaming up to promote this iconic 3×3 tour together with new headline sponsor “JD” (see below for a full guide and daily schedule for this weekend’s action).
+In all there have been six days of qualifying events with Ball out 3×3 and Basketball England once again teaming up to promote this iconic 3×3 tour together with sponsors JD Sports and Subway.

-The quicker, short-format of basketball was the jewel in the crown of last year’s Commonwealth Games, with Smithfield in Birmingham playing host to an unforgettable 3×3 tournament.
+The quicker, short-format of basketball was the jewel in the crown of the 2022 Commonwealth Games, before starring at the Paris 2024 Olympics.

-Homegrown baller Myles Hesson and teammates Orlan Jackman, Kayne Henry and Jamell Anderson – lead by founder and CEO of Ball Out 3×3 Julius Joseph – won England’s first-ever basketball gold, while England’s women – Hannah Jump, Chantelle Handy, Cheridene Green and Shanice Beckford-Norton – completed a triumphant night for the sport with a hard-earned silver medal.
+In Paris, Netherlands won the men’s gold medal and Germany won the women’s gold medal.
+Prior to that at the Commonwealth Games in Birmingham, homegrown baller Myles Hesson and teammates Orlan Jackman, Kayne Henry and Jamell Anderson – lead by founder and CEO of Ball Out 3×3 Julius Joseph – won England’s first-ever basketball gold.
+England’s women – Hannah Jump, Chantelle Handy, Cheridene Green and Shanice Beckford-Norton – completed a triumphant night for the sport with a hard-earned silver medal.

 A Dunk Contest will take place on both days.